Ezequiel Tovar Preview, Player Props: Rockies vs. White Sox

-The Colorado Rockies, including Ezequiel Tovar and his .659 slugging percentage over his past 10 games, battle starter Jesse Scholtens and the Chicago White Sox at Coors Field, Saturday at 8:10 PM ET.
+Ezequiel Tovar and his .400 on-base percentage over his past 10 games (99 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Chicago White Sox and Dylan Cease on August 20 at 3:10 PM ET.

-He collected three RBI (going 2-for-4 with a home run and a walk) in his previous game against the White Sox.
+In his last game he had a hitless performance (0-for-3) against the White Sox.

 Ezequiel Tovar Game Info & Props vs. the White Sox